Islandia (novel): Sequels

 There is an additional sequel titled Islandia Revisited by Richard N. Farmer.
 This is set in Islandia in 1944.

 Cultural references

 Islandia is mentioned briefly as a modern instance of myth in Hamlet's Mill (p.
 51), along with The Islar.

 Islandian kinds of love are mentioned by Ursula K. Le Guin in her novel Always Coming Home, though she only mentions three of the four kinds (ania, apia and alia).

-The novel was a significant influence on the writing of Anne McCaffrey, who read and re-read the novel at the age of fourteen.
+The novel was a significant influence on the writing of Anne McCaffrey, who read and re-read the novel in her youth.